trskop/command-wrapper/man/command-wrapper.1.md

 There are two kind of subcommands, external, and internal.
 Internal subcommands are:

 *   *help* -- Print help information for top-level toolset command or a specified *SUBCOMMAND*.
+See `command-wrapper-help(1)` for more information.

-* *config* -- Currently not implemented.
+*   *config* -- Configuration swiss army knife.
+See `command-wrapper-config(1)`
+    for more information.

 *   *completion* -- Provides shell completion.
-Currently only partially implemented for Bash shell.
+See `command-wrapper-completion(1)` for more information.

 *   *version* -- Print version information to *stdout* and exit.
+See `command-wrapper-version(1)` for more information.

 Some external subcommands are bundled with Command Wrapper itself:

-* *cd* -- Start a new subshell / Tmux window / Kitten terminal emulator window /
-  terminal emulator in a selected directory.
+*   *cd* -- Start a new subshell / Tmux window / Kitten terminal emulator window / terminal emulator in a selected directory.
 See `command-wrapper-cd(1)` for more details.

 *   *exec* -- Execute predefined command with a user specified environment.
     See `command-wrapper-exec(1)` for more details.

 *   *skel* -- Generate subcommand skeleton for specific Command Wrapper environment, i.e. toolset.
 See `command-wrapper-skel(1)` for more details.

 # EXIT STATUS